mangelroman/rism/README.md

 # RISM extractor

-This simple python script extract incipits from [RISM](https://opac.rism.info/).
+This python script extracts incipits from [RISM](https://opac.rism.info/).

 Additionally, it converts extracted PAE incipits to Humdrum **kern and MIDI files by using paekern and hum2mid tools from [humdrum-tools](https://github.com/humdrum-tools/humdrum-tools) repository.